IyarLin/R-advantages-over-python/README.md

 overflow](https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe)
 question.

-The *packrat* package in R fulfills the same functionality but one rarely **has** to use it.
+The *packrat* or *renv* packages in R fulfills the same functionality but one rarely **has** to use them.
 It’s more for maintaining reproducibility.

 ## Documentation